 Cell Phones, Hard Drives, Computers, and Laptops

-While this category is broad, the recycling process for these technologies tend to be the same.
-An e-recycler will pick up the devices from a drop off location, or come to you if it’s a large enough pickup to make it economically viable.
-While a full e-waste recycling process will destroy the device and its data, you should still wipe the device and destroy the data on it prior to drop off.
+While this category is broad, the recycling process for these technologies tends to be the same.
+An e-recycler will pick up the devices from a drop-off location, or come to you if it’s a large enough pickup to make it economically viable.
+While a full e-waste recycling process will destroy the device and its data, you should still wipe the device and destroy the data on it before dropping it off.

-Once picked up, the technology gets taken to an e-recycling facility.
-There it’s sorted by type, before going through an electronics shredder.
+Once the service provider picks them up, they take the technology to an e-recycling facility.
+They sort the devices by type before going through an electronics shredder.
 After the shred, the process follows these steps.

 1. Metals and plastics are separated

-2. Iron and steel materials go through a magnets, which separate them
+2. Iron and steel materials go through magnets, which separate them

 3. Aluminum, copper, and circuit boards get separated from the rest of the steam